swoolcock/GravityHelper/README.md

 #### SpawnGravityTrigger
 An invisible trigger that will set Madeline's initial gravity if placed over a player spawn entity.
+Will optionally apply this gravity setting when returning from a berry/cassette bubble, since return bubbles will always set regular gravity when triggered.
+This was the safest solution given that return bubbles do not work well while inverted.

 #### GravityBooster
 A `Booster` (bubble) that will change Madeline's gravity when she is released.